 Check out this blogpost from Shopify that discusses shipping returns in more detail to learn more about it and how it affects your business.

 Most popular shipping carriers offer a business account program so businesses can get perks such as better order management, discounts on shipping, and/or free shipping supplies.
 Basically, it makes it a little bit easier and less expensive for you than just shipping packages without a business account.

 Check out these popular shipping carrier’s business accounts:

 Using a Shipping & Fulfillment Warehouse

-Shipping and fulfillment warehouses can be a tricky service to use for clothing stores as there’s usually many different SKUs (stock keeping units) such as different sizes and colors for each item of clothing.
-Although shipping and fulfillment warehouses may be a convenient service to use as they handle the entire picking, packing and shipping service for you, there can be some drawbacks, including:
+Shipping and fulfillment warehouses can be a tricky service to use for clothing stores as there are usually many different SKUs (stock-keeping units) such as different sizes and colors for each item of clothing.
+Although shipping and fulfillment warehouses may be convenient services to use since they handle the entire picking, packing, and shipping service for you, there can be some drawbacks, including:

 - Cost: Shipping and fulfillment warehouses can take the shipping process off your hands but at what cost?
 It costs you to store your SKUs on your warehouse’s shelf space so depending on how quickly your product ships out to customers and how much product you’re selling, it may or may not be a worthwhile cost for you.

 - Handling Returns: Since your business is just one of many at a shipping and fulfillment warehouse, returned items may be handled in an inefficient manner, depending on the warehouse.
 Make sure you look into each warehouse’s return policy before you work with them.

 However, there are also advantages to using shipping and fulfillment warehouses: